weekanda7/Metisse/docs/metis.md

 ## ImageRecognitionParams

 ImageRecognitionParams is a dataclass for configuring image recognition parameters.
-Users can customize this class as needed for use in metis methods.
+Users can customize this class as needed for use in metisse methods.

 ### Parameters: